funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

 <br/><br/>
 Time complexity of the `single_source_shortest_dist_unweighted` method is O(n^3).
 For weighted graphs there won't be any changes to the above code although for the standard graph algorithm we have to use either djikstra or bellman-ford rather than simple BFS.
 The time complexity of which is greater than O(n + e).<br/><br/>
 **Detect presence of cycle in a directed graph**<br/>
-Given a directed graph, return True if there is a cycle present.<br/><br/>
+Given a directed graph, return True if there is a cycle present else return False.<br/><br/>
 This can be solved using DFS or recursion as shown below. with a time complexity of O(n + e) where n is the total number of nodes and e is the number of edges:<br/><br/>
 ```python
 def dfs_cycle(adj, n, i, visited):